 3. You can determine the style of your articles.

-Writers are often at there best when writing in the idiom of their choice; whether this is a grumpy, negative attitude towards a subject, an informative and studious approach packed with facts and details, or a humorous approach that looks at the lighter side of every topic.
+Writers are often at their best when writing in the idiom of their choice; whether this is a grumpy, negative attitude towards a subject, an informative and studious approach packed with facts and details, or a humorous approach that looks at the lighter side of every topic.
 Your preferred style of writing is one that you can refine until you can write that way on almost every subject.

 4. You decide on the depth of your articles and the amount of information they will contain.